-'Human society will be faced with the devastating combined impacts of multiple interacting climate hazards,' said Erik Franklin, co-author of the new study
+'Human society will be faced with the devastating combined impacts of multiple interacting climate hazards,' said Erik Franklin, co-author of the new study'Human society will be faced with the devastating combined impacts of multiple interacting climate hazards,' said Erik Franklin, co-author of the new study (AFP Photo/Tolga AKMEN)

 Paris (AFP) - By century's end, many parts of the world may have to cope with up to six climate catastrophes at once, ranging from heat waves and wildfires to diluvian rains and deadly storm surges, researchers warned Monday.